• Skip to primary navigation

 The resignations included those of 14-year veteran Rainey and Fiveash, the latter a Cox hire dating back less than a year.
 Fiveash, a former member of the Palm Coast Fire Department who’d swiftly risen through the ranks there, did not sign the no-confidence letter, though her resignation letter had referred to “professional differences in leadership approach, particularly regarding how I believe employees should be supported and served.”

 Fiveash’s decision triggered Rainey’s and Trey Poeira’s decision to resign.
 Bruce Adams, the fire inspector, resigned coincidentally to pursue professional advancement elsewhere.
 A fifth resignation was that of a probationary employee, Carlos Paltronieri, to whom Cox had given the choice of being fired or resigning.
-Poeira signed the no-confidence letter.
+Poeira signed the no-confidence letter, as did Adams.
 Paltronieri did not.

-The five other signatories of the no-confidence letter remain employed at the department.
-They are: Bruce Adams, Greg Evans, John Strickland, Jamal Prince and Kayla Mullen.
+Other signatories of the no-confidence letter remain employed at the department.
+They are: Greg Evans, John Strickland, Jamal Prince and Kayla Mullen.
 Mullen last month filed a complaint about Cox with the Human Resources Department, describing an incident when he allegedly demanded that she work longer than a 48-hour shift, then lost his temper when she cautioned against the practice.
 Cox in a previous interview disputed the claim.

 “There is a consistent pattern of behavior that has contributed to a hostile work environment,” the no-confidence letter states.
 “Employees across the organization have expressed concerns regarding communication practices that are perceived as misleading, inconsistent, or lacking transparency.
 Additionally, there are concerns about the use of pressure or undue influence in decision-making processes, particularly in situations where employees may feel compelled to agree or refrain from voicing concerns due to fear of negative consequences.
 These conditions have diminished trust, limited open communication, and contributed to a measurable decline in morale throughout the department.
 The severity of these issues is further evidenced by recent leadership turnover, including the resignation of the Deputy Fire Chief and two senior members of the department at the lieutenant rank.”